kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 The vehicle centre of gravity is comprised of longitudinal, lateral and vertical components.
 These components are defined as relative distances from an axle, the vehicle centre plane and the ground respectively.
-The following variables are used to describe these distances.
+Of particular interest is the height of the centre of gravity, represented by the following variable.

 - Let $$h$$ represent the vertical distance between the vehicle CG and the ground [m]

 These values can be presented in their non-dimensionalized form: longitudinal weight distribution, lateral weight distribution and static stability factor.
-The following variables are used to describe these values.
+We are specifically interested static stability factor, which will be represented by the following variable.

 - Let $$\textrm{SSF}$$ represent the static stability of the vehicle [-]
   - Where $$\textrm{SSF} = \frac{T_{avg}}{2h}$$